 The Dalles Campus of Columbia Gorge Community College is located at 400 East Scenic Drive, The Dalles, Oregon, on approximately 62 acres.
 The campus abuts Sorosis Park, a 45-acre recreational park maintained and operated by Northern Wasco County Parks and Recreation.
-This campus includes five buildings that are maintained by the college for instructional and staff purposes, sheds and storage areas.
+This campus includes five buildings that are maintained by the college for instructional and staff purposes, the Chinook Residence Hall, sheds and storage areas.
 The Fort Dalles Readiness and CGCC Workforce Center has classroom and meeting space used by the college, but is owned and maintained by the Oregon National Guard.
 There are also 4 paved parking lots and 1 unpaved parking area.
-Beginning in July, 2020, the college began construction on two new buildings, one student housing unit and a vocational-technical skill center.
-Construction is expected to complete in mid-2021.

-Figure 1.1 The Dalles Campus and adjacent public property.
+Figure 1.1 The Dalles Campus and adjacent, publicly-accessible public property.
 Crimes or incidents reported to police occurring in these locations, The Dalles Campus (purple border, right-hand side of the photo) and Sorosis Park (green border, left hand side of the photo) are included in the statistics for The Dalles Campus.
-Private property, and public property that is inaccessible (water reservoir and historic cemetery) are shaded in gray.
+Private property, and inaccessible/limited access public property (water reservoir and historic cemetery) are shaded in gray.

-1.2 Hood River Campus Geography and Facilities
+1.2 Hood River Center Geography and Facilities

-The Hood River Campus is located at 1730 College Way on 13.5 acres, which are bisected by Indian Creek, a public waterway, and the Indian Creek Trail.
+The Hood River Center is located at 1730 College Way on 13.5 acres, which are bisected by Indian Creek, a public waterway, and the Indian Creek Trail.
 This campus is a single building and parking lot.

-Figure 1.2 Hood River Campus.
-Crimes or incidents reported to police occurring in this location are included in the statistics for Hood River Campus.
+Figure 1.2 Hood River Center.
+Crimes or incidents reported to police occurring in this location are included in the statistics for Hood River Center.
 Private property is shaded in gray.
 Please note that a public easement (Indian Creek Trail) also runs through the college property.
 Indian Creek Trail is maintained and administrated by Hood River County Parks and Recreation.